Apple's most common rejection motives

 Mentioning Apple's competitors

-Your app will be automatically rejected if the content (an article or photo, for example) or its metadata (the app description or the screenshots on iTunes Connect) mention a platform other than the App Store or devices that are not Apple devices.
+Your app will be automatically rejected if the content (an article or photo, for example) or its metadata (the description, tags or screenshots in App Store Connect) mention a platform other than the App Store or devices that are not Apple devices.

-If this is the case, you will have to remove all content from your applications and/or iTunes Connect referencing a competing platform.
+If this is the case, you will have to remove all content from your applications and/or from the metadata in App Store Connect if they feature a competitor's platform or device.

--The age restriction must be adapted to your application's content.
+-The age restriction must be adapted to the content of your app.
 Make sure you fill out the form Apple provides on this subject honestly.
+If your app displays external content (from a news website, for instance), don't forget to take that content into account when filling the form.

 - More articles